Michael Berry (radio host): Controversy

 Referring to the Park51 Muslim community center proposed for construction near the Ground Zero site of the September 11, 2001, attacks in New York City, Berry stated on his May 26, 2010, KPRC program that if the center were to be completed, "I hope that someone blows it up".
 The following day, he addressed his audience, issuing a statement which said in part, "I apologize to you, my listeners, for insulting your intelligence and saying something so stupid.
 I do not apologize, however, for my opinion that that mosque should not be built."

-In 2012, Berry was accused of using slur on Twitter during First Lady Michelle Obama's speech at that year's 2012 Democratic National Convention when he tweeted that black people are shooting each other during the speech along with the hashtag "#knuckadeads," in which some people allege is a substitute for "nigga."
-In January 2012, KPRC broke the news that Michael Berry was a suspect in a hit-and-run accident outside gay club T.C.'s Show Bar, the television station is now airing footage of Berry inside the bar on Jan.
-31, the night in question, just before the accident occurred."

 As Berry was set to receive the "Talk Personality of the Year" award during the 2017 iHeartRadio Music Awards, the Chicago Tribune reported on March 2, 2017 that Berry had a regular feature titled "Chicago Weekend Crime Report" that included snide remarks about Chicago homicide victims, including speculation of which body parts were shot and mockery of victims' names.
 Nearly two weeks after that article, Berry apologized, stating: "I have to make better decisions with the words I use."

-In a 2015 opinion article, the Houston Press ranked Berry the "most embarrassing" Houstonian for his Park51 remarks, among other comments deemed to be racist.

 Personal life

 Berry has been married to Nandita Venkateswaran "Nandy" Berry since 1993.
 They first met as students at the University of Houston when the alumni association assigned Michael to train Nandita.
 They have two sons adopted from Ethiopia.
 From 2014-2015, Nandita Berry was the 109th Secretary of State of Texas.

 The Houston Chronicle reported on February 16, 2012 that Berry had been accused of leaving the scene of an accident in the Montrose section of Houston at approximately 11 p.m. on January 31, 2012.
 On his February 21 radio show, Berry named KPRC-TV in criticizing news coverage of this incident as inaccurate.
-On February 23, 2012, the accuser settled the matter in exchange for a payment of $2,000.00 from Berry for damages to his car, without an acknowledgement of guilt by Berry.
+On February 23, 2012, the accuser settled the matter in exchange for a payment of two thousand dollars from Berry for damages to his car, without an acknowledgement of guilt by Berry.
 After prosecutors were unable to contact the alleged victim, they declined to pursue charges in the case.